SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/dplyr.md

 ### Mutate

 The `mutate` function is the [dplyr](){:.rlib} answer to updating or altering your columns.
-It performs arbitrary operations on existing columns and appends the result as a new column of the same length.
+It performs operations on existing columns and appends the result as a new column of the same length.

 ===

-Here's one you've probably needed before:
+In the CBP data, FPS codes are split by state and county; however, the convention is to combine into 1 code, concatenating the 2 digit state and 3 digit county code.

+The `mutate` command will add a new column `FIPS` to the cbp2 data frame.
+Values for the FIPS column will be determined using operation `str_c` from the [stringr](){:.rlib} package. `str_c` combines the FIPS state and county codes.
+{:.notes}